bitdessin/PyDAIR/docs/index.rst

 Thus, the beginning of step to study Ig repertoire diversity involves identification of V, D, and J segments for each read.

-PyDAIR is a tool that aims to study diversity of IgH sequences based on Ig-Seq data.
+PyDAIR\ [#Fu2018]_ is a tool that aims to study diversity of IgH sequences based on Ig-Seq data.
 PyDAIR identifies V, D, and J gene segments using BLAST, and identifies CDR3 segment using regular expression matching from millions of reads.
 Furthermore, PyDAIR enables detection of insertions and deletions on VD and DJ junctions,